MudBlazor/MudBlazor/CONTRIBUTING.md

 - .NET Core 3.1
 - Visual Studio 2019 with the ASP.NET and Web development.
-- Web Compiler (Visual Studio Extension)

-## Generating the Documentation

-To update the generated parts of the documentation set the project MudBlazor.Docs.Compiler as the active project and run it.
-It generates the following:

-- Markup for the documentation examples
-- The doc strings for the API pages
-- An automatic bUnit test case from every example

 ## Unit Testing and Continuous Integration